Katha, Myanmar: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C, D, G and I. Take care to pick the correct kind.
-A lot of adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A, C, D, G and I. Be sure to choose the right kind.
+Most adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 Luggage scale to avoid fees